husarion/panther_ros/README.md

 docker pull husarion/panther
 ```

-Example **compose.yaml** can be found on [husarion/panther-docker](https://github.com/husarion/panther-docker/) in **demo** section.
+Example **compose.yaml** can be found on [husarion/panther-docker](https://github.com/husarion/panther-docker/tree/ros1) in **demo** section.

 ## Build and run on hardware

-To build hardware interface packages running on the Panther robot's internal computer, use the following commands:
+To build hardware interface packages running on the Panther robot's Built-in Computer, use the following commands:
 ``` bash
 export HUSARION_ROS_BUILD_TYPE=hardware